pascallaliberte/pascallaliberte.me/the-objectives-course/index.md

 ## Sign up to be notified of future launches
 {: #get-started }

-A first group is starting on Feb.
+A first group started on Feb.
 26, but stay tuned for future launches in the coming months.

 {% include signup-objectives-course.html %}